 - Visit a nearby vegetable and fruit market.
 Observe and identify different characteristics of the market.
 Identify the place of origin of at least ten different fruits and vegetables and distance travelled to reach the market.
 Further, look at the modes of transport and its implication on prices. - Most small towns have regulated market yards.
 Farmers can go to these markets and sell their produce.
 They can also store their goods in the yard.
 Visit one regulated market yard; collect the details of its functioning, kind of goods coming to the yard and how prices are fixed.
-Prepare a detailed report and discuss in the class.

-marketing, in realising fair prices for farmers' products, is the third aspect of government initiative.
-The success of milk cooperatives in transforming the social and economic landscape of Gujarat and some other parts of the country is testimony to the role of cooperatives.
+social and economic landscape of Gujarat and some other parts of the country is testimony to the role of cooperatives.
 However cooperatives have received a setback during the recent past due to inadequate coverage of farmer members, lack of appropriate link between marketing and processing cooperatives and inefficient financial management.
 The fourth element is the policy instruments like (i) assurance of minimum support prices (MSP) for agricultural products (ii) maintenance of buffer stocks of wheat and rice by Food Corporation of India and (iii) distribution of food grains and sugar through PDS.
 These instruments are aimed at protecting the income of the farmers and providing foodgrains at a subsidised rate to the poor.
 However, despite government intervention, private trade (by moneylenders, rural political elites, big merchants and rich farmers) predominates agricultural markets.
 The need for government intervention is imminent particularly when a large share of agricultural products, is handled by the private sector.